 History of the U.S. Refugee Resettlement Program

 In 1975 the U.S. resettled hundreds of thousands of Southeast Asian refugees through an ad hoc Refugee Task Force with temporary funding.
 This experience prompted Congress to pass the Refugee Act of 1980, which incorporated the United Nations definition of “refugee” and standardized the resettlement services for all refugees admitted to the U.S. The Refugee Act provides the legal basis for today’s U.S. Refugee Admissions Program.

-Each year, the President of the United States, after consulting with Congress and the appropriate agencies, determines the designated nationalities and processing priorities for refugee resettlement for the upcoming year.
+Each year, the President of the United States, after consulting with Congress and federal agencies, determines the designated nationalities and processing priorities for refugee resettlement for the upcoming year.
 The President also sets annual ceilings on the total number of refugees who may enter the U.S. from each region of the world.

 Since 1975, the U.S. has resettled over 3 million refugees, with annual admissions figures ranging from a high of 207,000 in 1980 to a low of 27,110 in 2002.